 - October 28, 2020

-Although the Government has suspended stamp duty until March 2021 for homes worth less than £500,000 many people, especially those in London and some of the UK’s largest cities, are looking to make the most of the home they have by extending it to not only accommodate what they need now but also in the future.
+Although the Government has suspended stamp duty until March 2021 for homes worth less than £500,000 many people, especially those in London and some of the UK’s largest cities, are looking to make the most of their home’s by extensions.

 But expanding and improving your home isn’t just about a conservatory or an extension.
 In some cases, it can be about making use of redundant or underutilised basement space that can be turned into whatever you need and in most cases, giving a basement a new lease of life with add value to a property.